Privacy policy

 2. Definitions

-WORKERS: This includes all employees of Headway UK including apprentices, any casual workers and agency workers engaged by Headway UK.
+This includes all employees of Headway UK including apprentices, any casual workers and agency workers engaged by Headway UK.

-SERVICE USERS: includes individuals that use Headway UK services, such as people directly impacted by brain injury, including survivors, their family members and carers; professionals accessing Headway support via the website, publications or helpline; or corporate and individual members of Headway UK.
+This includes individuals that use Headway UK services, such as people directly impacted by brain injury, including survivors, their family members and carers; professionals accessing Headway support via the website, publications or helpline; or corporate and individual members of Headway UK.

-STAKEHOLDER: includes volunteers, fundraisers, professionals, contractors, corporate partners, and others that come into contact with Headway UK.
+This includes volunteers, fundraisers, professionals, contractors, corporate partners, and others that come into contact with Headway UK.

 3. Principles